zcrayman/tut-rest/2/README.md

 The focus here is the `andExpect` condition at the end of the `perform` call to `mockMvc`.
 Here you're testing that the response of the `post` has resulted in a new `Location` HTTP Header and that it contains a URI.

-Now look at the remaining test implementations in the tutorial sample project so you can see how the rest of the tests for your RESTful interface is implemented.
+There are other test implementations in the section 2 `complete` project, so you can see how the rest of the tests for your RESTful interface is implemented.
 Of course at this point those tests will fail as you haven't created any corresponding controllers.

 ## Make the tests pass: Implement the controllers